 Dr Colin McArthur, a clinician based in Auckland DHB, and Dr Paul Young, a clinician based in Capital and Coast DHB and the Medical Research Institute of New Zealand have led game-changing HRC-funded research:

-• The NICE-SUGAR study (Normoglycemia in Intensive Care Evaluation – Survival Using Glucose Algorithm Regulation) evaluated the effect of “tight” control of blood sugar – the global standard of care at the time for treating blood sugar levels, which are commonly elevated in critical illness.
-Contrary to expectations, the research team found that tight blood sugar control of ICU patients – where insulin is used to keep blood sugar in the normal range, which costs more and is highly resource-intensive – actually increased mortality.
+- The NICE-SUGAR study (Normoglycemia in Intensive Care Evaluation – Survival Using Glucose Algorithm Regulation) evaluated the effect of “tight” control of blood sugar – the global standard of care at the time for treating blood sugar levels, which are commonly elevated in critical illness.
+Contrary to expectations, the research team found that tight blood sugar control of ICU patients (where insulin is used to keep blood sugar in the normal range) actually increased mortality.
 As a direct result of this study, tight blood sugar control is not routinely practiced in New Zealand and has changed clinical practice around the world.
 Every year this research is estimated to prevent three deaths for every 100 patients treated in ICUs.